dhutapratama/docs/eloquent.md

 As we have seen, Eloquent methods like `all` and `get` retrieve multiple records from the database.
 However, these methods don't return a plain PHP array.
 Instead, an instance of `Illuminate\Database\Eloquent\Collection` is returned.

-The Eloquent `Collection` class extends Laravel's base `Illuminate\Support\Collection` class, which provides a [variety of helpful methods](/docs/{{version}}/collections#available-methods) for interacting with data collections.
+The Eloquent `Collection` class extends Lets's base `Illuminate\Support\Collection` class, which provides a [variety of helpful methods](/docs/{{version}}/collections#available-methods) for interacting with data collections.
 For example, the `reject` method may be used to remove models from a collection based on the results of an invoked closure:

 ```php
 $flights = Flight::where('destination', 'Paris')->get();